wsjung0516/ci-cd-start/README.md

 ## AWS
 ### Cluster configuration:
 1. ECS cluster consists of two tasks in one cluster, and each task operates as a web program..
-   * task 1:  container 1: backend server
+   * task 1:  container 1: backend server (image 3, no. 3)
               container 2: database
-   * task 2:  container 1: frontend
+   * task 2:  container 1: frontend (image 3, no. 4)

 2. How it works: